Welcome to Reception class

 1. Thank you for your help with your child's learning.
-The yellow home learning book is due back every Wednesday.
+Please bring your child's book bag with their green folder every Friday.

-3. Phonics bags, your child should now have their phonic bags, please read the letter that is in the bag this will help you support their learning.
-The teachers will add to the bags as the weeks progress.
-Remember even if your child knows the names and sounds of each letter they should use them to build and make words.
+3. Phonics Bags, later in the Autumn term your child be given a Phonic Bag, please read the letter that is in the bag this will help you support their learning.
+We will add more sounds to the bags as the weeks progress.
+Remember even if your child knows the names and sounds of each letter they should be able to use them to build and make words before getting new letters.

-4. This half term your child will get a reading book, this will be changed in school with the teachers.
+4. Reading Books, again later in the term your child will get a reading book, this will be changed in school with the teachers.
 We encourage you to draw a smiley face or make a comment in the small yellow comment book.

 Please look after the school books and phonic bags as they take such a long time to prepare.